 Once a diagnosis has been given – you will have many questions about the short term and long term future.
 It’s important that to ask the doctor about local services that can help support the family.
 Plus, your parents may be entitled to financial benefits and other types of support

 We know how it feels when a loved one gets diagnosed with dementia, it feels like an enormous weight has been dropped on your life.
 Don’t panic!
 There is lots of information out there to help you fully understand dementia and how to help those who have it.
 We have an entire section on dementia with information full to give you everything you need to know from understanding dementia, the treatments to help, to helping someone with dementia to eat more!
-Have a read below:
+Have a read below at our resources.

 We understand that dementia has a whole impact on the entire family, so take a read of our guide where we can give you the important things you really need to know.